CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

 file_box.close()
 file_type.close()
 ```
-Let's verify if this script successfully generates the files `coord.raw`, `energy.raw`, `force.raw`, `virial.raw`, `box.raw`, and `type.raw`.
+Let's verify if this script successfully generates the files `coord.raw`, `energy.raw`, `force.raw`, `virial.raw`, `box.raw`, and `type.raw` by typing `python get_raw.py`.
 It's important to note that while the raw format is not directly supported for training, NumPy and HDF5 binary formats are supported.
 To convert the prepared raw files to the NumPy, you can utilize the provided tool `raw_to_set.sh`.

 ### 2. MD simulations
 t.b.d.